petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/search-blueprints-configuration-reference.md

    }
    ```

-1. Add a Custom Element to the Blueprint: Go to the Query Builder tab, find the Custom JSON Element, and click _Add_.
-Overwrite the existing content with this:
+1. Add a Custom Element to the Blueprint: Go to the _Query Builder_ tab, find the Custom JSON Element, and click _Add_.
+Overwrite the existing content:

    ```json
    {